isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/snippets.md

 3. Select the snippet you want to insert from the list
 4. The command/script from the snippet will be inserted into your terminal, ready to be executed

+## Run a snippet on several hosts
+Since WebSSH 33.0 a snippet can be run on several connections at once, without opening a terminal: long press the snippet and choose **Run on Hosts**.
+See [Run a command on multiple hosts](run-snippet-on-multiple-hosts.md).

 ## Dynamic variables
 A snippet can ask for values when it runs.
 Write a placeholder between triple braces and WebSSH shows a small form before sending the command: